-Outside of goggles or face shield are contaminated:
+- Outside of goggles or face shield are contaminated! - If your hands get contaminated during goggle or face shield removal, immediately wash your hands or use an alcohol-based hand sanitizer

-- If your hands get contaminated during goggle or face shield removal, immediately wash your hands or use an alcohol-based hand sanitizer. - Remove goggles or face shield from the back by lifting head band or ear pieces. - If the item is reusable, place in designated receptacle for reprocessing; otherwise, discard in a waste container.
+If the item is reusable, place in designated receptacle for reprocessing.
+Otherwise, discard in a waste container